 As with the standard Poodle, this can depend on the severity of an individual dog’s case.
 Besides a possible shortened lifespan, a Poodle’s quality of life can be greatly affected by a chronic health problem.
 How can you ensure that your Poodle is as healthy as possible?

-Can Health Testing Increase Poodle Lifespan?
+Can Health Testing Increase Longevity?

 The most important thing you can do is to choose a responsible Poodle breeder who health tests their dogs for inherited health conditions.
 Because so many Poodle health problems are inherited, it’s critical that your breeder follows all health testing guidelines that are recommended for the breed.